lrucken/Projects/README.md

 # Projects
-A collection of slide decks and screenshots from highlited projects that I have been working on.
+A collection of slide decks and screenshots from highlighted projects that I have been working on.